-In August, one of our Ask Me Anything sessions focused on “Communicating your purpose”.
-(You can check the video here).
+During our recent Ask Me Anything session, we focused on “Communicating your purpose”.
+Check the video here.

 Question 1 Why is having a clear purpose important?